 Delta Upsilon offers varying online programming through synchronous and asynchronous learning avenues to meet the needs of our members and advisors.
 These online programming events are selected through our needs assessment of skills from our members and volunteers.
 In the future, we anticipate each officer completing a course when he takes office.

 CHAPTER EXCELLENCE PLAN

-The Chapter Excellence Plan (CEP) is Delta Upsilon's way of ensuring each chapter is both operationally sound and firmly rooted in the Four Founding Principles.
-Each chapter officer is responsible for documenting chapter activity relative to his office by submitting information to the CEP website.
-The key elements of the CEP include:
+The Chapter Excellence Plan (CEP) is a reporting and planning tool that ensures each Delta Upsilon chapter is operationally sound and firmly rooted in the Four Founding Principles.